 This is how you bring about the spiritual blessing during each period.
-If each of your breaths is a priceless jewel, be not like the deceived fools who are joyous because each day their wealth increases while their life grows ever shorter.”
+If each of your breaths is a priceless jewel, be not like the deceived fools.
+They are joyous because each day their wealth increases while their life grows ever shorter.”

 In short, Imam Al-Ghazali is giving us a perfect way to determine our life, and in the short term our day of Arafah.
 He is teaching us to remain focused, and that is something that we shall all try to do.